Skip advert

 Advertisement - Article continues below

-Thankfully models like our Wildtrak test truck come with parking sensors and a 360-degree camera system which provides a clear image of what’s around you via the high-res central touchscreen.
-We actually found it was easy enough to manoeuvre the Ranger into spaces thanks to its camera system and relatively light steering, although the sheer size of the truck means you will stick out of a typical supermarket parking space by a couple of feet.
+Thankfully, Wildtrak models come with front and rear parking sensors, plus a 360-degree camera system.
+The latter provides a clear image of what’s around you via the high-res central touchscreen, helping to make it easy enough to manoeuvre the Ranger into spaces thanks to its camera system – although the sheer size of the truck means you will stick out of a typical supermarket parking space by a couple of feet.
+The relatively light steering also helps when negotiating your way around a tight car park.

 Advertisement - Article continues below